tamunoWoks/Business_Intelligence_with_PowerBI/Part2a.md

 want to consider an alternative option where you can change the source location all at once rather than tackle each query independently.

 **Follow these steps for the other method:**
-- On the Power Query Editor’s Home tab, click the Data Source Settings button.
+- On the Power Query Editor’s Home tab, click the Data Source Settings button:
 *A new window opens to make the source location change.*
 - Select all files requiring a change in location by choosing Change Source.
 - Make the changes you want to the source location.